Before Open Day

 We don’t recommend driving to campus as parking is minimal, and many internal roads will be closed.

-Q: Is the University accessible if I have special needs?
+Q: Is the University accessible if I have special requirements?

 A: The majority of venues and spaces activated at Open Day are wheelchair accessible.
 If you need assistance with locating suitable routes and access to venues, please ask our friendly staff and Student Ambassadors.